 Fear not: we'll show you how to secretly read your Facebook messages and then reply at your leisure.

-Read Facebook messages on your phone without sender knowing
+Read Facebook messages on your phone without the sender knowing

-When you send a message on Facebook Messenger you’ll see a blue circle with a tick inside appear next to it.
+When you send a message on Facebook Messenger you’ll see a circle with a tick inside appear next to the text box.
 Then, if the recipient opens it, this will disappear and be replaced by the person's icon.
 That’s how you know it’s been read.
-Facebook doesn’t have a setting that allows you turn off the read receipts the sender receives when you open up a message from them, but there are workarounds that can give you some control over this feature.

 The most effective way of stopping read receipts is to prevent the app itself talking to the internet.
 To do this you just need to use Airplane or Flight mode.
 You should find this in your phone's Settings menu, or using the quick access icons that appear when you pull down from the top of the screen.

-Read Facebook messages on your PC or laptop without sender knowing
+Read Facebook messages on your PC or laptop without the sender knowing

 If you use Chrome then there are a fair number of choices.
-Open up a new tab then click on the colourful square grid in the upper left hand corner marked Apps.
-This opens a menu of Chrome and Google related options.
+Open up a new tab then click on the colourful square grid in the upper left hand corner marked Apps, then click on the Web Store icon.

-Firefox users can try Message Seen Disable which does the same job.
+Firefox users can try FB Unseen, which does the same job.
 To install it open up a new tab in Firefox, click the three lines up the top right corner then select Add-ons from the menu that appears.
 Now search for the app and click the Add to Firefox button.

-So there you go.
-The words Facebook and privacy might seem at odds with each other, but at least using these tips you can claw back a small amount of privacy in Messenger.
+So, there you go.
+The words Facebook and privacy might seem at odds with each other, but at least using these tips you can claw back a small amount of discretion in Messenger.